razshare/frizzante-docs/docs/sessions.md

 })
 ```

+!!! note
+    `Destroy` is a function which is internally used by the server ro destroy sessions.

 ## Lifetime

 The `frz.SessionStart()` func does not set any expiration date, domain or path on the session cookie sent to the browser.